Skip to content

 Tips for diabetics:

-• Always pair with protein or healthy fat
+• Always pair with protein or healthy fat (nuts, cheese)

 • Monitor blood sugar 2 hours after eating

-One Medjool date (24g) contains 66 calories with 18g carbohydrates, 1.6g fiber, and 0.4g protein.
-Per 100g, Medjool dates provide 277 calories — calorie-dense but nutrient-rich with potassium (696mg), magnesium, and iron.
+One pitted Medjool date (24g) contains 66 calories, 18g carbohydrates, 1.6g fiber, 16g sugars, 0.4g protein, and 167mg potassium.
+Per 100g, Medjool dates provide 277 calories.

-Are dates good during pregnancy?
+Are Medjool dates good for pregnancy?

 How many Medjool dates should I eat per day?